Find Affordable College Courses

 The average amount in student loans that nursing majors at Seton Hall take out while working on their Bachelor's Degree is $29,621.
 This translates to an average monthly loan payment of $424, based on a 10-year repayment plan.

-William Paterson University of New Jersey landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-William Paterson University is a moderately-sized public school located in the suburb of Wayne.
+William Paterson University of New Jersey came in at #9 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in New Jersey ranking.
+William Paterson University is a medium-sized public school located in the large suburb of Wayne.

 Of the 106 students majoring in nursing at William Paterson University, 19% are male and 81% are female.